Regulations Summary and Area Map

 Regulations that are new or differ substantially from last year are shown in bold print.

 Waterfowl Hunt Dates and Bag Limits:

-- Legal to Take: Wood duck and teal during September duck season; teal only during the extended September season, geese and coot during regular duck season; see hunt dates listed below.
-Daily bag limit during special September duck season is 6 ducks with species restrictions.
+- Legal to Take: Wood duck and teal during September duck season; teal during the Teal Only September season; duck, geese and coot during regular duck season; see hunt dates listed below.
+Daily bag limit during September duck seasons is 6 ducks with species restrictions.
 Daily bag limit during regular duck season is 6 ducks with species restrictions, 5 merganser (only 2 of which may be a hooded merganser), 15 light geese and 15 coot.
-Consult Migratory Game Bird Regulations for detailed information on special September duck season and duck, light goose and coot season.
+Consult Migratory Game Bird Regulations for detailed information for the special September duck seasons and for duck, light goose and coot season.

 - The following hunt days are available:

 Sep.
 18, 2016 (teal and wood duck season)

 Jan.
 1, 8, 15, 22 and 29, 2017

 - A valid Florida hunting license or other license that includes a hunting license, a Florida Waterfowl Permit, a Federal Duck Stamp, an STA Waterfowl Permit, Management AreaPermit and a Migratory Bird Permit (unless exempted by law).